 Restricted stock units (RSUs) granted typically vest based on continued service.
-We value these time-based RSUs at the date of grant using the intrinsic value method and amortize those values on a straight-line basis adjusted for estimated forfeitures over the restriction period.
+Prior to July 2011, we valued these time-based RSUs at the date of grant using the intrinsic value method, adjusted for estimated forfeitures.
 Certain RSUs granted to senior management vest based on the achievement of pre-established performance or market goals.
-We estimate the fair value of performance-based RSUs at the date of grant using the intrinsic value method and the probability that the specified performance criteria will be met.
-We amortize those fair values over the requisite service period adjusted for estimated forfeitures for each separately vesting tranche of the award.
-We estimate the fair value of market-based RSUs at the date of grant using a Monte Carlo valuation methodology and amortize those fair values over the requisite service period adjusted for estimated forfeitures for each separately vesting tranche of the award.
+Prior to July 2011, we estimated the fair value of performance-based RSUs at the date of grant using the intrinsic value method and the probability that the specified performance criteria would be met, adjusted for estimated forfeitures.
+In July 2011 we determined that it was probable that we would pay cash dividends in the future.
+Since RSU holders are not entitled to dividends, beginning in July 2011 we began reducing the market price of our stock on the date of grant, which is used in the intrinsic value method, by the present value of the dividends expected to be paid on the shares during the vesting period, discounted at the appropriate risk-free interest rate.
+We amortize the fair value of time-based RSUs on a straight-line basis adjusted for estimated forfeitures over the restriction period.
+We amortize the fair values of performance-based RSUs over the requisite service period adjusted for estimated forfeitures for each separately vesting tranche of the award.
+We estimate the fair value of market-based RSUs at the date of grant using a Monte Carlo valuation methodology and amortize those fair values over the requisite service period adjusted for estimated forfeitures for each separately vesting tranche of the